pomdtr/smallweb/README.md

 And if you website suddenly go viral, you can move your site to Deno Deploy in one command.

-## Open-Source, GPL Licensed

-You can find the smallweb source on [github](https://github.com/pomdtr/smallweb).

 ## Installation

 All the instructions are available in the [docs](https://docs.smallweb.run).